plaidpants/ANKH-VR/README.md

   /sdcard/Android/data/com.SwivelChairGames.ANKHVR/files/u4/AVATAR.EXE <- you should have this file at this directory location along with all the other files from the Utima 4 Install directory

 Extra step is required on the Oculus Quest, if you copy any save game files, the .SAV files, you will need to make them write-able as by default when you upload them to the Oculus Quest they are only readable by the game not write-able, to fix this you need to execute this custom command from SideQuest or from adb directly to change the permission on the .SAV files to allow reading and writing.
-If you don't copy this files and you create a new game the files will be write-able by default.
+If you don't copy these files and you create a new game the files will be created write-able by default.

   adb shell chmod 660  /sdcard/Android/data/com.SwivelChairGames.ANKHVR/files/u4/*.SAV